KomodoPlatform/komodo-wallet-mobile/README.md

 - [Android](https://play.google.com/store/apps/details?id=com.komodoplatform.atomicdex)

 ## Get Involved 🤝
-We welcome contributions from developers, designers, and testers in our open-source project.
+We welcome developers, designers, and testers' contributions to our open-source project.
 If you'd like to contribute, please review the [contribution guidelines](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).

 For any questions about the AtomicDEX Mobile Wallet or the exchange, join our lively [Discord Support channel](https://komodoplatform.com/discord).
 Official team members are identifiable by the "Komodo Team" role.

 # NB (Forkers/contributors):

-This repository is currently in the procesundergoing safety and Flutter version upgrade.
+This repository is currently in the process of undergoing safety and Flutter version upgrades.
 Expect major merge conflicts in the near future for any files updated from this repository.
-Please note that this software is under active development and is provided "as is" without any warranties or guarantees.
+Please note that this software is under active development and provided "as is" without warranties or guarantees.
 Use at your own risk, as the authors and maintainers shall not be held liable for any issues, damages, or losses resulting from its use.

 ## Getting Started

 Build requires up-to-date version of coins file from https://github.com/KomodoPlatform/coins

 Commit hash and sah256sum of coins file is specified in `coins_ci.json`.
-You may download one manually or use `fetch_coins.sh` script on linux and macOS, `fetch_coins.ps1` powershell script on Windows.
+You may download one manually or use `fetch_coins.sh` script on Linux and macOS, `fetch_coins.ps1` PowerShell script on Windows.

 `fetch_coins` script depends on sha256sum and jq utils: